subquery/documentation/docs/subquery_network/node_operators/indexers/connect-subgraph.md

 # Connect your Subgraph deployment

-Node Operators can run either SubQuery SDK Data Indexing projects, RPC projects, or Subgraphs (or both).
-If you instead want to sync a SubQuery SDK Data Indexing project, please follow the instructions [here](../index-project.md).
+Node Operators can run SubQuery SDK Data Indexing projects, RPC projects, and Subgraphs.
+If you instead want to sync a SubQuery SDK Data Indexing project, please follow the instructions [here](./index-project.md).

 :::info Connect any Subgraph
 The SubQuery Network does not control how you run the underlying Graph node, only that you connect a Subgraph endpoint that is able to reliably consume queries.